CisciarpMaster/PonyKart/README.md

 Ponykart
 ========
-This is a git-svn clone fork of Ponykart
+This is a fork of Ponykart, originally git-svn cloned from the ponykart sourceforge svn.

 Copy paste from ponykart.net's we ded post:
 ---